 Demo Night

-To truly see Aether in action, I hosted a party test to see how DanceFlow would perform in a live setting.
+To truly see Aether in action, I hosted a small house party.
+The goal was to keep it intimate, just a bedroom-scale setup, to see how DanceFlow would perform in a live setting.
 During the event, I controlled the visuals manually by switching presets and tweaking node parameters in real time.
+I recorded videos and snapped photos of the three most outgoing participants to capture genuine reactions.

 Key Observations: